Guitar Pedals Guide For Beginners How To Set Up & Use

 The way the pedals are set up makes a difference in the sound and that’s why it’s considered a science.
 Because it requires experimenting and having fun doing it.
 This is what I really love about pedals, is you can switch them around and get a sound all your own.

-Now if you are saying ” I’m not that creative and don’t want to mess with all that but still want to have fun using pedals” no problem.
-You can use an effects processor.
-Which are all the pedals in one single unit.
+Now if you are saying ” I’m not that creative and don’t want to mess with all that but still want to have fun using guitar pedals” no problem.
+You can use something that has them all in one.
+A multi-effects processor.
+This is a device where all the pedals in one single unit.
 Something like this: